chinmayaNK22/PTM-Site-Validator/README.md

 ```
 positional arguments:
   -i          Path to the PSM file from PTM search in Proteome Discoverer.
-  -ft         Maximum search m/z range for the identification of immonium ion
-              in MS/MS spectra.
+  -ft         Immonium ion (m/z) search tolerance in Dalton.
 It is recommended to keep the same search
               tolerance used in the main search.
   -r          Path to the folder in which raw files are stored in .mgf format.